Epineph/zfsArch/README.md

 by the linux **btrfs** filesystem, it provides some unique features what can best be exploited by having more than one disks.
-You can install zfs even if you only have one hard-drive, and many of the useful features of zfs can still be enjoyed, but having more than one disk will allow you to, for example, benefit from having better performance and data redundancy or *mirroriing*, but you can also opt to just maxizing performance using *striping*, which however comes at the cost of no additional data redundancy.
+You can install zfs even if you only have one hard-drive, and many of the useful features of zfs can still be enjoyed, but having more than one disk will allow you to best exploit the advantages that zfs offers.

+The guide is designed to allow your preferences to be relevant, and this is mostly relevant if you have more than one hard-drive (in theory an external hard-drive could be used if you don't have 2 harddrives in your computer) since your decisions have an effect on, whether, for example, you will get mostly a extra data-redundancy, or whether you get a performance increase.
+This increase in performance is mostly related to Disk I/O, which includes read or write or input/output operations (defined in KB/s) involving a physical disk.
+In simple words, it is the speed with which the data transfer takes place between the hard disk drive and RAM, or basically it measures active disk I/O time.

+For example, benefit from having better performance and data redundancy or *mirroriing*, but you can also opt to just maxizing performance using *striping*, which however comes at the cost of no additional data redundancy.
 Therefore, there is also left room for decisions based on your own preferences.
+Whenever the guide branches out, i.e., there will be choices where you can decide what fits your needs the best, just read closely at those sections and check if you should do something else given that you have just chosen x, y or z.

 # Prerequisites

+## Creating your own custom image (.iso file)

-**The official arch-iso cannot** be used to install an arch-linux based zfs/Solaris OS architecture. **However**, if you already have an Arch installation (regardless of what filesystem type you are using), then you can start following the instructions given here, since I include the process of making the custom arch iso file file you will need.
+**The official arch-iso cannot** be used to install an arch-linux based zfs/Solaris OS architecture.
+**However**, if you already have an Arch installation (regardless of what filesystem type you are using), then you can start following the instructions given here, since I include the process of making the custom arch iso file file you will need.
 So, the first part deals with creating iso subsequently used as the **bootable installation medium for Arch based on zfs**.

-I will not include a guide on installing arch on one of the typically used and officially supported filesystems, i.e,, if you don't have arch linux, then you must first install it using a filesystem which is available when using the official .iso image.
+I will not include a guide on installing arch on one of the typically used and officially supported filesystems, i.e,, if you don't have arch linux, then you must first install it on a none-zfs based filsystem.
+Typical choices are .ext4 and btrfs, but if you have limited experience installing arch, then just use .ext, which is a bit simpler.
-One popular choice is ext4.
-Btrfs is also quite popular (provides similar features to zfs, like logical volume management, compression and more, though, zfs can do all of those too, but even faster, and includes additinal features) .

-If you have never installed arch, or if you are very new to it and unfortable doing the installation without relying entirely on a script, then it is probably a good idea to not use btrfs the first time you do it, but rather ext4, which isn't that different and mostly differs in setting up the drives.
 If installing it without a script seems unconfortable, you should probably reconsider and not start out by using zfs.
-Nevertheless, You don't need to an arch enthusiast or know a great deal about arch itself if you have a good understanding of linux in general.
+Nevertheless, You don't need to an arch enthusiast or know a great deal about arch itself if you have a good understanding of linux in general

 One of the distinguising aspects of arch that can make it seem very different than other linux distributions is that less is pre-decided and hence requires the user